aks9388/geeksforgeeks/README.md

 - Move last element to front of a given Linked List
 - Write a recursive function to print reverse of a Linked List
 - Search an element in a Linked List (Iterative and Recursive)
+- Print All Distinct Elements of a given integer array
+- Remove duplicates from a sorted linked list
 ## Binary Tree
 ### Note: *Include treeUtil.h File in every Binary Tree associated project
 - Tree Traversals (Inorder, Preorder and Postorder)